Tips For Selling Your Unused Stuff

 Be Aware Of Scammers :/

 About a year ago, Offerup was getting really bad.
-As soon as I would post something, I would immediately get messages, within seconds.
-I’d notice that it’s coming from different people, but it’d be the exact same text as if they were just hitting copy and paste.
-That’s screaming that there’s some kind of a scam going on.
+As soon as I posted something, I would immediately get messages within seconds.
+I’d notice that it was coming from different people, but it’d be the exact same text as if they were just hitting copy and paste.
+That’s screaming that there’s some kind of scam going on.

 You Can Use A Common Location For Pickup

-Another example might be people who have a litter of puppies that they’re trying to find homes for.
+Another example might be people who have a litter of puppies for which they’re trying to find homes.
 Usually, you’ll expect to go to that person’s property because it just makes sense.
 So in those instances, you might not be able to meet at a neutral location.

 Always Use Craiglists’ Relay Feature

 Craigslist has a relay feature that you can opt to use or not to use.
 I opt to use that 100% of the time.
-Otherwise, you’re giving people your email address and they can spam you.
-The relay gives you some kind of a long Craigslist code and people respond to that code.
+Otherwise, you’re giving people your email address, and they can spam you.
+The relay gives you some kind of long Craigslist code, and people respond to it.
 I’m not even sure why they make that an option.
 Understand that that’s what it is.
 If you’re on Craigslist trying to post something and they ask you if you would like to show your email or use one of their Craigslist relay codes, definitely select the latter.

 Make Sure Your Facebook Account Is Private